Drivers rescued from cars after water main break floods Cross Bronx Expressway

 Eight people were rescued from their vehicles as water poured into the expressway just before 3:30 a.m.
 Thursday.

-The main broke on Jerome Avenue near East 175th Street.
+The main broke on Jerome Avenue near East 175th Street, opening up a hole approximately 30 feet wide.

 Water flooded on the Cross Bronx Expressway below, closing the roadway in both directions.